koskath/arete2/course_content/ML/md_files/Lecture10/lecture_10_slide_11_recurrent-connection-schemes.md

 # Slide 11 of Lecture 10 contains information about the Recurrent Connection Schemes.

-• Two main schemes for forming recurrent connections from one recurrent layer to another:
+Slide 11 highlights two main schemes for forming recurrent connections from one recurrent layer to another: linking hidden units directly to other hidden units, which better captures high-dimensional features from the past, and linking the output of the previous layer back to the current hidden unit, which is comparatively easy to compute and parallelize.
-• Recurrent connections between hidden units.
-• Better captures high-dimensional features about past.
-• Recurrent connections between output of previous layer and hidden unit.
-• Easy to compute and parallelizable.
-11